 With more accuracy in your product costs, the more potential you have for passing on the value to your customers or money in your back pocket (depending on your approach!).

-For these reasons, the oven cost is now calculated by the length of time the bread is in, as apposed to a generic average cost.
+Aside from including extra expenses, the most significant change is that the oven cost is calculated by the length of time the bread is in, as opposed to an average cost.
 I’ll show you how it works in a moment.

-Here’s the costing spreadsheet that I use to work out what price to sell bread in a larger bakery.
-Using a similar example as last time, I have a small bakery and plan to sell 80 bread products a day, delivering to 8 local businesses.
+Using the same example as last time, I have a small bakery and plan to sell 80 bread products a day, delivering to 8 local businesses.